Sugar battery: High energy density

 The complete oxidation reaction of unit glucose in 15% maltodextrin solution enables the sugar battery to have an energy density of 596 Ah kg^{−1}, which is over twice as high as that of the widely used lithium-ion battery(~270 Ah  kg^{−1}).
 In application, this means that the lifetime of the battery increases.
 Alternatively, the mass and volume of the battery reduce.

 Drawbacks

 As a newly invented idea, the sugar battery is not well developed yet.
 It has several drawbacks in the current state.

 Relatively low voltage

 Though the output voltage of sugar battery (0.5 V) exceeds that of former enzymatic fuel batteries by the use of various enzymatic catalysts, it is still much lower than that of the commonly used lithium-ion battery (3.6 V).
 That results in low electric power.
 In application, it means that the sugar battery takes more time to charge the appliance than the lithium-ion battery does.

 Water requirement

 The production of the fuel of the sugar battery and the reaction inside the sugar battery require water to complete.
-If the battery is going to be used widely around the world, it will undoubtedly lead to a requirement for a considerable amount of water.
-Under current conditions, the consequence will be further intensifying the water scarcity.
-Which is a weak argument against, because any type of farming or many other industrial process consume water in larger amounts.
+If the battery is going to be used widely around the world, it will undoubtedly require a considerable amount of water.
+Under current conditions, widespread use will further intensify water scarcity.